What is EVOO & How Does It Compare To Other Olive Oil Grades

 Could Play a Role in Preventing Cancer Development

 Another area in which EVOO and olive oil may help is in cancer prevention.
 In 2000, the journal Cancer Epidemiology, Biomarkers & Prevention published a study that mentioned how the Mediterranean diet could lower a person’s cancer risk.
-While the link between olive oil and avoiding cancer isn’t super clear, such a link appears to exist.
-That’s reason enough to start incorporating EVOO into your diet.

-How could EVOO could prevent cancer?
+How could EVOO prevent cancer?
 It’s all about the olive oil’s antioxidant content.
 This can combat the free radicals that may increase a person’s cancer risk, especially if they have a lot of oxidative damage.

 Might Ward off Cardiovascular Disease

-We already stated that monounsaturated fat consumption could safeguard you from heart disease.
-Digging a little further into that, the Mediterranean diet is again purported to be healthier for one’s heart.
-In fact, The New England Journal of Medicine went so far as to say that you could lower your risk of death, stroke, and heart attack through this diet by a whopping 30 percent.
+In fact, The New England Journal of Medicine went so far as to say that one could lower their risk of death, stroke, and heart attack through this diet by a whopping 30 percent.

-Can You Cook with EVOO?
+Can You Cook With EVOO?

-How Do You Ensure Your Olive Oil is EVOO?
+How Do You Ensure Your Olive Oil Is EVOO?

 Manufacturers know how many people have hopped on the EVOO bandwagon.
 That’s why, unfortunately, sometimes you’ll find fake EVOO on the market.
 It’s labeled as being extra virgin, and it sure looks like the real deal, but as for its quality and taste?
 It’s definitely not EVOO.

-What Are Some Other Uses For EVOO?
+What Are Some Other Uses for EVOO?

 If you still have some EVOO left over and dinnertime is over, don’t despair.
 You can use EVOO and most other olive oil for non-edible purposes as well.
 These include the following: